RockefellerArchiveCenter/docs-guide/add-content.md

 ###  \_config.yml

 Create a file called `_config.yml`.
-This configuration file includes whether the documentation will be public or private, title and description, associated tags, and pages information that is used to create the side navigation table of contents for each set of documentation.
+This configuration file includes whether the documentation will be public or private, title, associated tags, and pages information that is used to create the side navigation table of contents for each set of documentation.
 For guidance and an example of how to fill this out, see the ["Documentation Repository Configuration"](https://github.com/RockefellerArchiveCenter/docs-build#documentation-repository-configuration) section of the docs-build README.

 * The title in the config file should match the title in `index.md`, for example “Collection Policy” or “Guide to Processing Collections”.
 * Designate the documentation as private using `public: false` until it has been approved for public access by the Director of Archives and President.